How to account for assets and expenses in your start-up

-“Many entrepreneurs don’t feel comfortable with financial numbers,” says Alexandre Leclerc, a senior account manager at BDC who works with technology businesses.
+“Many entrepreneurs don’t feel comfortable with financial numbers,” says Alexandre Leclerc, Director, Growth and Transition Capital at BDC, who worked with a lot of technology businesses.
 “But ignoring the books makes you vulnerable to cash emergencies.
 You may not realize that you’re in a deficit until it’s too late.”

 Your financial statements contain early warning sign about the financial health of your business.
 Here are three key financial documents you need to understand to ensure the sustainability of your start-up.